A consistent brand colour palette increases brand recognition by 80%. Here's how a designer would pick your colours.

 They usually want something like this:

 This, of course, is a stereotype, but the top 3 are the ones people want early on.
-They focus on the sexy part of the business first without understanding where they need to position themselves.
+They focus on the sexy part of the business first without understanding what their position is in the market.
 This comes from the necessity to launch and generate money.

 With programs like Canva and AI-generated logos, they can create logos in less than 5 minutes.
 Logos, fonts and colour palettes come together without too much heavy thinking, allowing them to get ahead.